plhw/-lab-device-utility-updates/README.md

 Download the latest version of the [application](https://github.com/plhw/lab-device-utility-updates/releases).

-Download [software](https://github.com/plhw/lab-device-utility-updates/blob/main/sub-systems/README.md) for the sub-systems.
+Download and install the correct [drivers](https://github.com/plhw/lab-device-utility-updates/blob/main/sub-systems/README.md) for the appropiate scanners.